PatrickJYKang/lbw/README.md

 ## Licence

-This dataset is released into the public domain under the CC0 1.0 Universal dedication.
+This dataset is released into the public domain under the CC0 1.0 Universal dedication (see [LICENSE](LICENSE)).
 It contains only factual metadata and manually logged timestamps.

 The public domain licence applies only to the dataset itself.
 **All referenced YouTube videos remain the property of their respective rights holders.
 No video content is hosted, stored, or redistributed in this repository.**